 Replace the instant tapioca called for in your recipe with an equal amount of cornstarch.
 Your pie filling won't come out quite as thick and glossy as it would with tapioca, but it'll still taste great.
 To avoid lumps, mix the cornstarch with the sugar that's supposed to go into your pie filling.
 Then, add this mixture to your filling.
 Cornstarch thickens best at high temperatures.

 If you plan to freeze your pie, this isn't a good substitute because pie filling made with cornstarch tend to get spongy when it's frozen.
-Arrowroot or ClearJel is a better option for freezing.
+Arrowroot or ClearJel are better options, if you'll be freezing the finished product.

 In a Pinch: Wheat Flour

 Wheat flour can replace instant tapioca measure for measure.
 It thickens when it's exposed to boiling temperatures for several minutes, so it works fine in heated fillings.
-Expect some small differences in taste, since the flour will contribute its own flavor.
+Expect some small differences in taste, since the flour will contribute its own flavor to the recipe.

-One drawback of wheat flour is that it makes the filling cloudy.
+One drawback of wheat flour is that it tends to make the filling cloudy.
 If this is a concern, you may want to use cornstarch instead.
-Since wheat flour contains gluten, it's not a good substitute, if you're trying to make a gluten-free pie.
+Since wheat flour contains gluten, it's also isn't a good substitute, if you're trying to make a gluten-free pie.

 Pies thickened with flour tend to separate when frozen.
 Use Arrowroot of ClearJel instead, if you plan to freeze your pie.

 Note: These substitution ratios apply specifically to instant tapioca.
-If your recipe calls for tapioca starch, you'll need to adjust the ratios.
+If your recipe calls for tapioca starch (also known as tapioca flour) you'll need to adjust the ratios.
 Use one tablespoon of arrowroot, cornstarch or flour for every 1-1/2 teaspoons of tapioca starch called for.
+Bare in mind, these substitutes may not be gluten-free.

 These substitutes are intended to replace the tapioca in pie fillings, cobblers and similar dishes.
-Do not use them as a substitute for the tapioca in tapioca pudding recipes.
-The results won't be edible.
+Do not use them as a substitute for the tapioca in tapioca pudding, bubble tea or any other recipe that calls for pearl tapioca.
+They won't give you the desired consistency.